 Next steps

-If you are comparing crime data products, start with the public ZIP code crime map, inspect the national crime safety map, and test response shapes in the API playground.
-Those three checks show how CrimeScore handles public exploration, map interaction, and authenticated API workflows.
+If you are comparing crime data products, start with the public ZIP code crime map, inspect the national crime safety map, and review response shapes in the API reference.
+Use the playground when you are ready to run a request.

 Sources reviewed